Adapting an Ultrasonic Diagnostics AI Platform to Legacy Hardware: Dynamic DSP Pipeline Reengineering

 Limitations

-- Compute Overhead: Real-time 1D-CNN inference and high-resolution FFT computations require dedicated edge NPUs or GPU instances, making deployment on basic microcontrollers impractical.
+- Compute Overhead: Real-time edge AI classifier inference and high-resolution FFT computations require dedicated edge NPUs or GPU instances, making deployment on basic microcontrollers impractical.

 - Overlapping Frequency Noise: The system's accuracy degrades if heavy industrial machinery generates continuous vibrations that match the acoustic profile of escaping water within the active 200–3000 Hz band.